CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 * Hands-on 5: [Getting Started in the Cloud with AWS](https://github.com/jorditorresBCN/Quick-Start/blob/master/Quick-Start-AWS.md)

-Acknowledgements: I would like to thank some of my former students for his help with proofreading this documentation and improving it: Eloy Gil, Dani Cea and Mauro Gómez.
+Acknowledgements: I would like to thank some of my former students for his help with proofreading this documentation and improving it: Eloy Gil, Dani Cea, Xisco Sastre and Mauro Gómez.